 Years ended April 30

 2013 2012

 Expected volatility 40% 40%

 Dividend yield 0.0% 0.0%

-Risk-free interest rate 1.31% to 1.35% 1.30° % to 1.34%
+Risk-free interest rate 1.31% to 1.35% 1.30% to 1.34%

 Expected lives 8.5 years 10 years

 The expected life assumption was determined based on the Company's historical experience.
 The expected volatility assumption was based on the historical volatility of the Company's common stock.
-The dividend yield assumption was determined based upon the Company's Board of Directors declared a special cash dividend of \$0.20 per share, payable on December 31, 2012 to shareholders of record on December 24, 2012.
+The dividend yield assumption was determined based upon the Company's past history of dividend payments and the Company's current decision to suspend payment of dividends.
+On December 21, 2012, the Company's Board of Directors declared a special cash dividend of \$0.20 per share, payable on December 31, 2012 to shareholders of record on December 24, 2012.
 Due to the one-time nature of the special dividend it was not factored into the Black Scholes fair value calculations.
 The risk-free interest rate assumption was determined using the implied yield currently available for zero-coupon U.S. government issues with a remaining term equal to the expected life of the stock options.